gerpark/ftsim/docs/source/config.rst

 	PRIMARY KEY (prjid, lfname))

-``lfname`` is the source location and
+``lfname`` is the source Location and
 ``altlf`` is the name of the alternate Location.

 If a Location is the entrance to a certain area, a list of **target areas** can be configured.
-The first area will be the area itself, further areas will be used for routing::
+The first area will be the Area of that Location , further areas will be used for routing::

     CREATE TABLE lfziel(